elastic/cloud-on-k8s/support/reattach-pv/README.md

 ```
 # build the binary with a recent Go version
 go build

-# perform a dry run first
+# re-create the cluster with the same name
 ./reattach-pv --elasticsearch-manifest elasticsearch.yml --dry-run

+# optionally re-create the cluster with a new name
+reattach-pv --elasticsearch-manifest cluster-B.yml --old-elasticsearch-name cluster-A --dry-run

-# then, execute again without the dry-run flag
+# if everything seems ok, execute one of the 2 previous commands again without the dry-run flag
+# (or optionally with the --old-elasticsearch-name flag)
 ./reattach-pv --elasticsearch-manifest elasticsearch.yml
 ```